Be Part of the Healthcare Solution: Switch to a Career in Integrative Healthcare

 Enjoy having a variety of possibilities

 On the other hand, if you’re not interested in the responsibilities that come with running your own practice, you have plenty of other possibilities, more than ever in fact.

 Today, more and more chiropractors, acupuncturists, and massage therapists are joining hospitals, multidisciplinary clinics, or other small, private practices.

-On top of that, you also have a variety of options when it comes to developing a speciality.
+On top of that, you also have a variety of options when it comes to developing a specialty.